nofacer/tdd-locker-robot-java/task/ task-locker.md

 ## Task 8
 Given a box will be deliveried, it will give user a ticket with the label of box.

+## Task 9
+Given user get a ticket, it should has validation information based on timestamp.